 The most effective treatment plan for high blood pressure/hypertension uses a multifaceted approach.
 Treatment plans are also individualized to best address the specific cause and the patient's age, medical history, and level of high blood pressure/hypertension.
 High blood pressure/hypertension is highly treatable and in most people, prompt and ongoing treatment will result in a ...more treatments »

 A diagnosis of high blood pressure/hypertension begins with taking a thorough health history, including symptoms, and performing a physical exam that includes blood pressure monitoring.
 A diagnosis of high blood pressure/hypertension may be overlooked or delayed because in its early stages there generally are no symptoms until complications arise.

-When there are symptoms, ...more misdiagnosis »
+When ...more misdiagnosis »

 Symptoms of High Blood Pressure/Hypertension